jabezlamech/jabezlamech/README.md

 You can click the Preview link to take a look at your changes.
 --->

-Hi, I'm Jabez, Working as a senior integration consultant
+Hi, I'm Jabez, Working as a senior integration consultant (TIBCO & WorkAto)